Grooming Tips

 The Wet Dog Smell Is Real (And Fixable)

-That famous wet dog smell isn't just water on fur.
-It's caused by microorganisms — bacteria and yeast — that live naturally on your dog's skin.
-When the coat gets wet, those organisms become more active and release volatile compounds.
-The damper your dog stays, the more potent the smell.
+Wet dog smell is caused by bacteria and yeast that live naturally on a dog's skin.
+When the coat gets wet, these microorganisms become more active and release volatile organic compounds.
+The longer the coat stays damp, the stronger the odor becomes.
+Thorough drying is the most effective way to eliminate the smell.

 How to fight it: